LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 - fhir-bulkimportexport-webapp

 To integration test, there are tests in ExportOperationTest.java in fhir-server-test module with server integration test cases for system, patient and group export.
-The *fhir-operation-bulkdata* project implements the REST APIs for bulk data export as FHIR operations.
+The *fhir-operation-bulkdata* module implements the REST APIs for bulk data export as FHIR operations.
 There are three operations:
 * ExportOperation - system export
 * PatientExportOperation - Patient export
 * GroupExportOperation - group export.